Terms and conditions

 7.13 Our large item removal service (eg for beds, sofas and mattresses) is only available in mainland UK.
 Providing the service has been booked and paid for in advance, the delivery carrier will only take the item away if it has been disassembled by the customer beforehand, and if it is in a reasonably hygienic state and unlikely to contaminate.

-8.1 The provisions of this clause 8 apply in addition to your statutory consumer rights in relation to faulty or mis-described goods.
+8.1 The provisions of this clause 8.
+Guarantees apply in addition to your statutory consumer rights in relation to faulty or mis-described goods.
 These rights are not affected by the guarantee.

-8.2 Our mattresses, sofa, armchair and footstool frames are guaranteed for 5 years from the date of delivery.
+8.2 All mattresses purchased after or on 7 June 2019 have a 10-year guarantee from the date of delivery.
+Mattresses purchased before or on 6 June 2019 have a 5-year guarantee from the date of delivery.
+Our sofa, armchair and footstool frames are guaranteed for 10 years from the date of delivery.
 All other furniture is guaranteed for 1 year.
 This guarantee is against faulty workmanship and/or faulty materials, with the exception of fillings and coverings.

 8.4 In the event of a claim under guarantee occurring, please contact [email protected] giving your sales invoice number, your address, contact details and a summary of the problem with accompanying photos if requested.
 We will then notify you whether the claim is valid via telephone or e-mail within a reasonable period of time.